-33 Going concern
+34 Going concern

-The Mortgage Bank's Shareholders' funds of No3.6 billon as at 31 December 2021 (31 December 2020: No3.4 billion) was below the minimum regulatory capital of No5 billion, as stipulated in the Central Bank of Nigeria (CBN) revised guidelines for Primary Mortgage Banks in Nigeria 2011.
-Furthermore, as at 31 December 2021, the Bank's Capital Adequacy Ratio was a negative 29.42% (2020: negative 34.73%) which was below the minimum regulatory Capital Adequacy Ratio of 10% as specified by the CBN guidelines for Primar y Mortgage Banks in Nigeria.
-The liquidity ratio of 2% was also below the regulatory minimum of 20%.
-The mortgage Bank would need to inject some fresh capital (recapitalization), improve its future profitability, and generate sufficient cash
+The Mortgage Bank's Shareholders' funds of No3.64 billon as at 31 December 2022 (31 December 2021: No3.58billion) was below the minimum regulatory capital of No5 billion, as stipulated in the Central Bank of Nigeria (CBN) revised guidelines for Primary Mortgage Banks in Nigeria 2011.
+Furthermore, as at 31 December 2022, the Bank's Capital Adequacy Ratio was a negative 7.25% (2021: negative 29.42%) which was below the minimum regulatory Capital Adequacy Ratio of 10% as specified by the CBN guidelines for Primary Mortgage Banks in Nigeria.
+The liquidity ratio of 15% (2021: 2%) was also below the regulatory minimum of 20%.

-The mortgage Bank would need to inject some fresh capital (recapitalization), improve its future prohtability, and generate sufficient cash flows to sustain the existing going concern assumption as well as ability to meet its obligations as they fall.
+The mortgage Bank would need to inject some fresh capital (recapitalization), improve its future profitability, and generate sufficient cash flows to sustain the existing going concern assumption as well as ability to meet its obligations as they fall due.